 I closed my eyes and, as I could think of no god to petition, sought the answer myself.

 When I’d first met Hope, I’d feared him.
 Later, I condemned him as a sinner and a witch.
 Now, morally, I was no better than he was.
 I was damned- I had entered into contract with a witch, promising to keep his secrets.
-Still, some part of myself- a part I wanted to label a hypocrite- could not respect him, even though I desired him.
+Still, some part of myself- a part I wanted to label a hypocrite- could not respect him even though I desired him.

 Courage, curiosity, and equality- were these virtues I saw in Hope?
 He was not an evil man.
 I knew that he committed his evil acts to protect those he loved, and to fight a corrupt power.

 I was brought out of my reverie by a creaking door, followed by the sound of footsteps.
-I sighed, disappointed that my reverie had been interrupted.

 “Please,” Miss Taris said in a small, plaintive voice from far behind my pew.
 “Have you no words of guidance?
 I depend on you for council.”